European refiners could face another decade of pain

 For now, many are simply opting for economic run cuts and industry body Euroilstocks estimates that around one-fifth of European capacity or nearly 3 million bpd is currently offline.

-Wood Mackenzie's Gelder said that he expects margins to recover briefly in 2012 but changes to the rules that apply to refiners as part of the EU Emissions Trading Scheme in 2013 will again increase costs.
+Wood Mackenzie's Gelder said that he expects margins to recover briefly in 2012 but the planned inclusion of European refineries in the EU Emissions Trading Scheme in 2013 will again increase costs.

 "We don't expect another golden age but we do think that 2012 will look better than 2010-2011."